District English Learner Plan

 Reclassification:|

-Reclassification (from non-EL to EL) is not currently a requirement of the Ohio Department of Education and is not undertaken as part of Winton Woods' four-year monitoring process.
+Reclassification from Exited-EL to EL is not a requirement of the Ohio Department of Education and is not undertaken as part of Winton Woods' four-year monitoring process.
 If a former EL's teachers, both ESL and regular classroom, determine that the student could benefit from additional services, parents will be notified and the student will receive additional language support in the classroom and may be scheduled for a period of ESL instruction.